Fayyo/Fraud-Detection/README.md

 The data set was gotten from kaggle containing over 6 million online transaction samples and 11 features of each transaction.
 Decision tree classifier was used for the classification and streamlit was used to create a web app for the application.

-How to set up the project locally clone the repo git clone https://github.com/Fayyo/Fraud-Detection.git
+How to set up the project locally clone the repo git clone git clone https://github.com/Fayyo/Fraud-Detection/' Then run streamlit run main.py to view the app locally

 Installing packages pip install -r requirements.txt